CocoonIO/cocoon-plugins-c2/README.md

 The plugin can be configured by selecting the object "ATPAds" from the "Object types" list inside Construct 2.

+### InApps

+The plugin can be configured by selecting the object "ATPInApps" from the "Object types" list inside Construct 2.

 ## Installation

 ### Manual installation